Captioning Options

 - Copy the YouTube URL.

-- Click the green Download button.
+- Click the purple Download button.

 - Go back to the video in your Canvas Studio.